Do you want to book work in film and television?

 - Seamless Acting

 Not only will you learn the theory behind these 4 principles, you will practice them each week.
 Seeing yourself on camera is the fastest way to learn what works, and how to modify what needs work.

-My class is the place to go beyond your comfort zone in a supportive, constructive environment.
+This class is the place to go beyond your comfort zone in a supportive, constructive environment.
 By the end of the class, no matter what material comes your way, you will be ready to handle it like a pro.
 By enrolling in How To Be Captivating In A Close Up you will receive:

-- 8 in-person classes with Wendy
+- 8 in-person classes

 - A complete training in on-camera technique for the close up

 - Weekly audition scenes for you to prepare, just like a real audition

 - A second take for your audition (after feedback and direction)